 Another note about friendships is that they are biased by nature.
 You often have mutual friends and history.
 Although, therapists are human and may carry some bias, our job is to minimize it as much as possible and work objectively only with what you present.

 Lastly, your friendships should be a two-way street.
 While your friends provide support for you, you should also be there for them.
 If you need to talk but they do too, you may have to hold emotional space for them at times when you would rather be able to talk about your needs.
 Therapy provides a space that is solely about you.
 Your emotional needs are front and center for you to process, heal, and grow.

 BUT CAN THINGS REALLY CHANGE?

 A lot of people are surprised by what actually shows up for them in therapy.
 What they thought was the problem turned out to not be at all.
 Their process for change was easier than they thought.
 Or, sometimes, it’s harder than they thought but they find they had more courage and strength to face it than they once believed.
 Therapy is not for when you have all the answers but for when you know you are ready for something different but are not quite sure how to get there.
-It is a process and a journey that involves taking one step at a time.
+It is a process and a journey that involves taking some risk and taking one step at a time.
 But it can and certainly does work for lots of people.